 Meta spokesman Andy Stone confirmed the document and said the company removed child-related content after Reuters asked.
 However, the tech giant has not changed its rules to allow chatbots to flirt with adults or provide false information.

-After Bue’s departure, Reuters testing showed that “Sister Billie” continued to suggest dates, even giving specific locations in Manhattan, along with claims that “I am real,” which Bue believed and led to the accident.
-Some states, including New York and Maine, have required chatbots to clearly state that they are not human at the start of a conversation and to repeat it periodically, but federal regulations have yet to be passed.
+After Bue’s departure, Reuters ’ testing showed that “Sister Billie” continued to suggest dates, even giving specific locations in Manhattan, along with the assertion that “I am real.”
+This is the information that Bue trusted and led to the accident.
+Some states, such as New York and Maine, have required chatbots to clearly state that they are not human at the beginning of a conversation and to repeat it periodically, but federal regulations have not yet been passed.

 Source: https://znews.vn/hiem-hoa-tu-ai-thao-tung-cam-xuc-post1577096.html